 Nearly 24 hours after the first press release, SVB arranged a 10-minute Zoom call with “key venture capitalists and founders,” where SVB CEO Greg Becker attempted to reassure attendees – many of whom were tech investors and entrepreneurs – of the bank’s improved liquidity.
 On the call, Becker also said, “My ask is to stay calm because that’s what is important” and “We have been long-term supporters of you – the last thing we need you to do is panic.”
 But by that moment, SVB’s stock, which had closed at nearly $268 on March 8, had dropped to a little more than $115.
 It would close the day for the last time at $104.51, having dropped just over 60 percent in one day.

 So, the March 8 press release appears to have triggered the sell-off.
-That sell-off, coupled with the “don’t panic” speech, seems to have triggered a run on deposits on March 9 that amounted to more than $42 billion in withdrawals and transfers, leaving SVB with a negative cash balance of $958 million.
+That sell-off, coupled with the “don’t panic” speech, seems to have triggered a run on deposits on March 9 that amounted to more than $42 billion in withdrawals and transfers, leaving the failed bank with a negative cash balance of $958 million.

 March 10, 2023

-The California Department of Financial Protection and Innovation (DFPI) closed Silicon Valley Bank and placed it into FDIC receivership.
+Silicon Valley Bank was seized by regulators on March 10.
+The California Department of Financial Protection and Innovation (DFPI) closed Silicon Valley Bank and placed it into Federal Deposit Insurance Corporation (FDIC) receivership.

-Thankfully no. While investors may be thrilled to know that the bank is getting unprecedented help from the federal government to prevent “contagion,” the underlying lesson in public relations for financial institutions is clear.
-The 16th largest bank in the U.S. did not have a PR crisis plan in place to deal with fairly obvious risks to their business and the businesses of their customers.
-And while Uncle Sam is coming to the rescue, things could have turned out quite differently.
+Thankfully no. While investors may be thrilled to know that the bank is getting unprecedented help and a bailout from President Biden’s federal government to prevent “contagion,” the underlying lesson in public relations for financial institutions is clear.
+The 16th largest bank in the U.S. did not have a PR crisis plan in place to deal with fairly obvious risks to their banking system and the businesses of their customers.
+Fortunately, Federal Reserve Chair Jerome Powell says the collapse of Silicon Valley Bank is a financial crisis only for that bank — calling it an ‘outlier’ — and reinforcing the sentiment that our financial system isn’t threatened.
+He and Treasury Secretary Janet Yellen have pledged to cover all depositors at Silicon Valley Bank and another failed institution, Signature Bank.
+Still, some additional regional banks came under pressure following SVB’s banking crisis, with some losing deposits to larger rivals.
+But while the Fed is coming to the rescue in this case, things could have turned out quite differently.

 What Other Route Could SVB Have Taken?